shawndeggans/minimal-python-env/README.md

 # Project Template for Codespaces

+This is a basic Python template for building Python projects, specifically microservices.
+The readme is opinionated, but you don't necessarily need to follow its guidance.

 ## 1. Creating a Virtual Environment

 To create a virtual environment using a `.venv` folder: